What you'll learn in this blog post:

 3. Length of the Sales Cycle

-The sales cycle is the process that salespeople follow to turn a lead into a paying customer.
-A well-defined sales cycle helps salespeople understand where each lead is within the cycle, what actions they should take next, and how they can improve their success rate.
-It can also help them identify areas where they need to optimize their sales process, such as targeting the right audience, improving their messaging, or streamlining their onboarding process.
+The sales cycle is the process salespeople follow to turn a lead into a paying customer.
+A well-defined sales cycle helps them understand where each lead is within the cycle, what actions they should take next, and how they can improve their success rate.

 To calculate your sales length cycle, add up how many days it took to close each sale and then divide by the total number of deals.